agorevski/Quintessentia/readme.md

 ## Output Files

-For each processed podcast episode (identified by cache key), the following files are created in the cache directory:
+For each processed audio episode (identified by cache key), the following files are created in the cache directory:

 - `{episodeId}.mp3` - Original downloaded episode
 - `{episodeId}_transcript.txt` - Full text transcription